15 (No Cost) Employee Wellness Strategies and Health Promotion Ideas

 You don’t have to force it on them, but just make it readily available to all employees in case they do want to quit.
 Among the different employee wellness strategies and initiatives, this one can be challenging for smokers.
 Communicate you intentions clearly and often.
 Make sure all your employees know they are valuable contributors to your worksites success.
 Here is a great resource to get your smoke-free policy up and running.

-Click here to get 18 more great wellness strategies and health promotion ideas any workplace can do.SUBSCRIBE TO THIS BLOG
+Click here to get 18 more great employee wellness strategies and health promotion ideas any workplace can do.SUBSCRIBE TO THIS BLOG